CaioFPeres/WinSerialLibrary/README.md

 The following explanation is good to understand why WriteFile() in overlapped mode is faster than non-overlapped.

+Obs.
+I got two blue screens while using WriteFile() and ReadFile() together in overlapped mode.
+I guess it was just too fast for the buffer.

 This was found as an answer to a question on a website: https://groups.google.com/g/comp.os.ms-windows.programmer.win32/c/VrmME1pJ9Hw?pli=1